Green Peas: Varieties, Nutrition Facts, Recipes, and Poems

 Raw peas are loaded with vitamins and minerals.
 They are an excellent source of vitamins C and K. Some of the vitamin C is lost when peas are cooked, however.
-Green peas are also a very good source of vitamin A (in the form of beta-carotene), thiamine and folate.
-Peas contain lesser but significant amounts of niacin, vitamin B6 and riboflavin (vitamin B2).
+Green peas are also a very good source of vitamin A (in the form of beta-carotene), thiamine, and folate.
+Peas contain lesser but significant amounts of niacin, vitamin B6, and riboflavin (vitamin B2).
 A small amount of healthy fat eaten at the same time as peas will enhance the absorption of fat soluble vitamins, such as vitamins A and K.

 Vitamin C and vitamins in the B family are water soluble.
 This means that cooking peas in a lot of water for a long time isn't a good idea, unless the water is drunk.
 Water soluble vitamins leach out of the peas into the surrounding water.

-Green peas are high in manganese and are a significant source of phosphorus, copper, zinc, magnesium and iron.
+Green peas are high in manganese and are a significant source of phosphorus, copper, zinc, magnesium, and iron.
 They are low in sodium.

 Green peas can be eaten raw.
 Some people love the taste of uncooked peas.
 Raw peas are also eaten after they have sprouted.

 Peas also contain phytonutrients.
-Phytonutrients, or phytochemicals, are chemicals in plants that aren't essential for our survival but do have health benefits, such as helping to prevent disease.
+Phytonutrients, or phytochemicals, are substances in plants that aren't essential for our survival but do have health benefits, such as helping to prevent disease.
 One important type of phytonutrient in green peas is the flavonoid group, which belongs to the polyphenol family.
 Flavonoids are antioxidants and may reduce the risk of several diseases.

-Cooking and Preparing Peas
+Cooking Green Peas

-Green peas can be boiled, steamed, stir fried, fried or microwaved.
+Green peas can be boiled, steamed, stir fried, fried, or microwaved.
 They can also be baked in foods such as quiches and savory pies.

 In some parts of the world roasted peas are very popular.
-I've never tasted roasted peas, but they are reportedly nutty, crunchy and delicious.
+I've never tasted roasted peas, but they are reportedly nutty, crunchy, and delicious.
 They are often mixed with spices before being roasted, which adds to their enjoyable flavor.

 Cooked peas are often processed further, such as by being pureed or mashed.
-They are also mixed with other ingredients to make many different foods, including soups, stews, casseroles, fish cakes, curries, pastas, omelettes and salads.
+They are also mixed with other ingredients to make many different foods, including soups, stews, casseroles, fish cakes, curries, pastas, omelettes, and salads.

-In general, cooking peas at a lower temperature, for a shorter time and with less water preserves more of their nutrients.
+In general, cooking peas at a lower temperature, for a shorter time, and with less water preserves more of their nutrients.
 This is why steaming vegetables is considered to be a healthier cooking method than boiling.
 If peas are boiled, they should be covered with the minimum amount of water needed and simmered for only a few minutes.